Hello, I'm

 Zurich, Switzerland

-Technical Lead Engineer for Arbrea's iOS apps and web services.
-Starting in July 2022, we began expanding the technical team with five new Software Engineers that I advise in my current role as Technical Lead Engineer at Arbrea Labs AG.
+Lead Software Engineer for Arbrea's iOS apps and web services.
+Starting in July 2022, we began expanding the technical team with five new Software Engineers that I advise in my current role as Lead Software Engineer at Arbrea Labs AG.
+My UI, stability, and functionality overhaul of the existing apps helped grow Arbrea Suite sales more than tenfold within the first two years, while the Lindapp patient app saw a 90% improvement in its registration-to-download ratio after the UI refresh.
 Furthermore, due to a close collaboration with ETH, we have multiple Bachelor and Master students working on their theses and investigating possible future technical directions for Arbrea with my advice.

 • June 2021 - June 2022